Key logo Key Gallery, 1991-1993

 The Art of Hitler

-New York photographer and curator Steven Kasher gathered artifacts, photographs and books that examine the relationship of the Nazi Government and Adolf Hitler to art, design, and photography.
-Exhibition later traveled to the Contemporary Art Institute.
+New York photographer and curator STEVEN KASHER gathered artifacts, photographs and books that examine the relationship of the Nazi Government and Adolf Hitler to art, design, and photography.
+This exhibition later traveled to the Contemporary Art Institute.
+Art of Hitler

 The Tinklers